shaikha89/Brazil-e-commerce-analyst-/README.md

 # Tools Used
 - Data cleaning and processing with Python.
--Data visualization using Power BI.
+- Data visualization using Power BI.